vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Naubandhanasaras-(on the border of

-Kašmira and Panjab) NM 64-66, 165-166 (also called Visnupada and
+Kaśmira and Panjab) NM 64-66, 165-166 (also called Visnupada and

 Kramasāra ), HC 4.27 Nepāla-(modern Nepal) Var.
 215.